Iran faces global criticism, protests over woman's death

 Amini, who was Kurdish, was buried Saturday in her home city of Saqez in western Iran.
 Protests erupted there after her funeral and police fired tear gas to disperse demonstrators on Saturday and Sunday.
 Several protesters were arrested.

-The governor of Iran’s Kurdistan province, Esmail Zarei Kousha, told the semiofficial Fars news agency that three people were killed by unnamed armed groups, linking the violence to the unrest.
+The governor of Iran’s Kurdistan province, Esmail Zarei Kousha, told Fars that three people were killed by unnamed armed groups, linking the violence to the unrest.

 He did not identify the victims, but said one was killed in the town of Divandarreh by a weapon not used by Iranian security forces.
 He said the second body was found in a car near Saqez and that the third killing was “completely” suspicious.